 1. Alternatively referred to as a Return key, when referring to a keyboard, the Enter key is used to send the cursor to the next line or execute a command or operation.
-Most full PC keyboards have Two Enter keys; one above the right Shift key and another on the bottom right of the numeric keypad.
+Most full-sized PC keyboards have two Enter keys; one above the right Shift key and another on the bottom right of the numeric keypad.

 The arrow symbol pointing down and to the left on the Enter key (shown in the picture above) is called a Return symbol or Return key symbol.